cape-/api-up/README.md

  + unlock
  + unsubscribe

- Also allowed express [`all`](https://expressjs.com/es/4x/api.html#router.all) method as valid method.
+ Also allowed express [`all method`](https://expressjs.com/es/4x/api.html#router.all) as valid method.

- Method parsing is **case-insensitive** and doesn't care of **multiple blanks**, so you can use "regular" uppercase style for HTTP methods descriptors.
+ Method parsing is **case-insensitive** and doesn't care of **multiple blanks**, so you can use "regular" uppercase style for HTTP methods descriptors and align paths as you like.

  ```javascript
     "GET    /users      ": () => {},